 Think of a happy memory or a place you used to love; visualize yourself surrounded by people who have loved and supported you, and imagine how you felt in those moments.

+The power of visualization cannot be denied.
 It may be just what you need to get through a tough situation.